 Even big firms strive to keep things simple and focused.
 Take a look at how Clifford Chance focuses on a few core things in its Hero area.
 But notice how their Hero is less readable and not nearly as crisp as the two examples above.

-Global firm White & Case takes a different approach, incorporating several Hero images in its homepage, as you can see on the right, below.
-This is less effective because the page is more noisy and not nearly as easy to read.
+Global firm White & Case takes a different approach, incorporating several Hero images on its homepage, as you can see on the right, below.
+This is less effective because the page is noisier and not nearly as easy to read.

-Consider too that your visitors might be visiting from laptops and mobile phones, so try to avoid designing pages for a large monitor size or pages that use more complex features such as flash animation (you should NOT be using flash in 2017) or complex navigation.
+Consider too that your visitors might be visiting from laptops and mobile phones, so try to avoid designing pages for a large monitor size or pages that use more complex features or complex navigation.

 Tip: As you consider your site design, be sure you have a professional logo design.
 A logo created from clip-art or a template won’t be unique and will create a poor impression.
 Even worse, it may expose you to substantial legal risk.

 Tip 2: You can implement modern design trends to make your site look current.
 For example, flat design has become popular.
 If you’ve used iOS 7 and later versions of iOS on an iPhone or iPad, or Windows 8, you’ve seen flat design first-hand.
 Flat design eliminates gradients and shadowing, making images and fonts smaller and easier to read.
 Other 2017 design trends include simple animations (including cinemagraphs – live animated images/video), bigger images, illustrations, more scrolling, and bigger fonts.
 You can see these features in the examples we share in this post.
 For even more about recent design trends, I recommend you read Ten Sensible Web Design Trends for 2017.